-However, as conversations with foreign lawyers and members of Canada's legal community made clear, many internationally educated lawyers are struggling to become accredited, not due to a lack of ability, but because they lack many of the supports that Canadian-educated lawyers enjoy.
+However, as conversations with internationally trained lawyers and members of Canada's legal community made clear, many internationally educated lawyers are struggling to become accredited, not due to a lack of ability, but because they lack many of the supports that Canadianeducated lawyers enjoy.
 Where this is the case, the system is failing these individuals, forgoing an opportunity to increase the strength and diversity of Canada's legal profession, and impeding access to justice by Canadians who require legal services.

-This report begins by discussing some of the data on disparities between Canadian and internationally educated lawyers.
+This report begins by discussing some of the data on disparities between Canadian and internationally educated lawyers, as well as important industry trends.
 It then reviews the processes for becoming a lawyer in Canada - both as a student in the Canadian legal system and as a foreign entrant - and highlights the ways in which foreign lawyers face unique barriers in these processes.
 Finally, it makes a series of recommendations for how these barriers could be addressed.